ariannasg/devops-foundations/README.md

 This course covers the DevOps fundamentals.

-The code for this course lives on the [fundamentals](./fundamentals) folder.
+The resources for this course are on the [fundamentals](./fundamentals) folder.

 ### Objectives
 What is DevOps?